BYLAWS OF THE

 Section 2.
 Number and Qualifications.
 The Board of Directors of the Corporation shall be composed of twelve (12) individuals, consisting of five (5) officers, the immediate past president and six (6) directors at large.
 The immediate past president shall be an ex-officio, non-voting member of the Board of Directors.
 The Board may choose to increase or decrease the number of directors, but no decrease shall have the effect of shortening the term of any incumbent director.

 Section 3.
-Term of Office.
+Election and Term of Office.
 Only regular members in good standing may serve as voting Officers and Directors on the Board of Directors.
-Further, there shall not be more than two Officers and/or Directors, including the Immediate Past President, whose primary affiliation is with the same organization ("affiliation" refers to an employer or an organization for whom an individual is contracted to work for at least half of their working time).
+Further, there shall not be more than two Officers and/or Directors, including the Immediate Past President, whose primary affiliation is with the same organization ("affiliation” refers to an employer or an organization for whom an individual is contracted to work for at least half of their working time).
 Each Officer shall hold office for a term of two (2) years.
 An officer, except the president and president-elect, may be re-elected to the same officer position one additional time (for a total of four (4) years in the same position), but otherwise shall have no limit on seeking other Officer or Director positions, subject to a maximum of four consecutive full or part terms in total of Officer and/or Director positions.
 Each Director, with the exception of the EON Editor position, shall hold office for a term of three (3) years.
 The EON Editor shall hold office for a term of two (2) years.
 Each Director may be re-elected to the same Director position one additional time, but otherwise shall have no limit on seeking officer positions, subject to a maximum of four consecutive full or part terms in total of Officer and/or Director positions.

 Section 4.
 Officers.
 The Officers of the Corporation shall consist of a President, a President-Elect, a Vice-President, a Secretary, and a Treasurer.
 The Officers shall compose the Executive Committee of the Corporation, which shall formulate plans and policies related to the business of the Corporation for eventual vote by the full Board and, as required, by the membership.
 The Corporation may have such other Officers and Assistant Officers as the Board of Directors may deem necessary and such Officers shall have the authority prescribed by the Board.
 One person may not hold more than one office.